will-henney/muse-hii-regions/notebooks/04-00-ngc-346-gaia-sources.md

 ## Load an HST image

-We will start off with the UV one.
+We will start off with the UV 2200 Å broad-band image.

+Originally I had downloaded the data in a strange format, where 3 different filter images were stacked in a cube.
+But I have now gone back and grabbed the individual filters as separate files, since this is easier to work with.

+All the HST data files are listed at this DOI [10.17909/t9-vtw1-c475](https://doi.org/10.17909/t9-vtw1-c475)

 ```python
 import numpy as np